miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 Again, it's the best of all worlds.

+## Installing Pip Requirements for Reproducible Research Environments

 If I have to `pip install` requirements from the old Notebooks, I can do that from the command-line Terminal.
 I just have to remember to add it to `requirements.txt`, which is already in the git repo, for reproducibility.
 The next time the repo is hydrated with `nix develop` on some other machine for example, the new requirement will be included.

+## Using Nix for Flexible Data Science Workflows in Python

 This allows you to be in flexible ***Data Scientist*** mode, where you `pip install` willy nilly, doing whatever it takes to get your app running.
 But then